This Introductory Maven Tutorial will explain what is Maven, why use Maven, its Definition, Basic Terminologies, Types of Maven Repository, etc:

 - Integration with version control tools like Git.

 Maven takes care of processes like releases, distribution, reporting, builds, documentation, and SCMs.
-Maven connects to the Maven Central repository and loads them in local.
+Maven connects to the Maven Central repository and loads them locally.
 Some of the IDEs that support project development with Maven are NetBeans, Eclipse, IntelliJ, and so on.

 Maven should be used in our projects in the following scenarios: